 - 1. Identify earth materials (mineral and rocks) and connect them to the processes that play a role in their formation. - 2.
 Describe the internal structure of earth, and the processes that modify earth's surface. - 3.
 Discuss the geological processes and features related to plate tectonic activity. - 4.
-List and discuss some significant historical geologic events that affected life on planet Earth. - 5.
-Understand the interconnectedness of Earth's spheres by describing the rock, plate tectonic, and hydrologic cycles. - 6.
-Acquire basic skills of observation, measurements, and problem solving in lab and field settings.
+List and discuss some significant historical geologic events that affected life on planet Earth. - Understand the interconnectedness of Earth's spheres by describing the rock, plate tectonic, and hydrologic cycles. - 6.
+Acquire basic skills of observation, measurements, problem solving in lab and field settings and a conceptual understanding of the process of scientific inquiry.